MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 SfBO uses mutual TLS (MTLS) for server communications within O365 and TLS from clients to the service, rendering this attack very difficult to impossible to achieve within the time period in which a given conversation could be attacked.
 TLS authenticates all parties and encrypts all traffic.
 This does not prevent eavesdropping, but the attacker cannot read the traffic unless the encryption is broken.

-Le protocole TURN est utilisé pour les médias en temps réel.
-Le protocole TURN n’impose pas de chiffrement du trafic et les informations qu’il envoie sont protégées par l’intégrité des messages.
-Bien qu’il soit ouvert à l’écoute électronique, les informations qu’il envoie (autrement dit les adresses IP et le port) peuvent être extraites directement en regardant simplement les adresses source et de destination des paquets.
-Le service SFBO s’assure que les données sont valides par la vérification de l’intégrité du message en utilisant la clé dérivée de quelques éléments comprenant un mot de passe TURN, qui n'est jamais envoyé en clair.
-SRTP est utilisé pour le trafic multimédia et est également chiffré.
+Le protocole TURN est utilisé à des fins de média en temps réel.
+Le protocole TURN ne prescrit pas le trafic à chiffrer et les informations qu’il envoie sont protégées par l’intégrité des messages.
+Même s’il est ouvert aux écoutes clandestines, les informations qu’il envoie (c’est-à-dire, adresses IP et port) peuvent être extraites directement par l’simple examen des adresses source et de destination des paquets.
+Le service SfBO vérifie que les données sont valides en vérifiant l’intégrité du message à l’aide de la clé dérivée de quelques éléments, y compris un mot de passe, qui n’est jamais envoyé en texte clair.
+SRTP est utilisé pour le trafic multimédia et est également crypté.

 ### <a name="identity-spoofing-ip-address-spoofing"></a>Usurpation d’identité (usurpation d’adresse IP)
 Spoofing occurs when the attacker determines and uses an IP address of a network, computer, or network component without being authorized to do so.
 A successful attack allows the attacker to operate as if the attacker is the entity normally identified by the IP address.
 Within the context of Microsoft Lync Server 2010, this situation comes into play only if an administrator has done both of the following: